 Perth’s property market

-So what will a £331,000 budget buy you in Perth?
+If you sold the average UK house, you’d have a budget of around AUD445,000 (if you didn’t have any other methods of raising finance).
 For around this price you can expect to move into a three- or four-bedroom older home, on approximately 500 square meters, in one of the suburbs close to the city.
 Head a bit further from the city centre and you could land yourself a more modern home, on a bigger block and probably with a swimming pool.
-In Perth’s Central Business District (CBD) £331,000 will get you a brand-new, luxury, two-bedroom, two-bathroom apartment.
+In Perth’s Central Business District (CBD), this will get you a brand-new, luxury, two-bedroom, two-bathroom apartment.

 If you were to look at a birds-eye view of Perth, you would notice the city is intersected by two rivers that form a Y. The city of Perth itself is to the north of the rivers and Perth locals usually refer to where they live as being either north or south of the river.
 The northern suburbs that are close to the river are some of the most popular and range from the trendy and hip Subiaco to the beach-side community of Cottesloe.
 South of the river you will find tourist highlight and shipping port Fremantle, and Applecross which is a popular suburb for professionals.